xmengkinaxis/CPP/System Design Interview Checklist.md

 - **Steps**
   - **Outline core components and connections (Static)**
-    - Draw a block diagram with **5-6 core components/entities** of the system, which are enough to solve the actual problem from end to end.
+    - Draw a block diagram with **5-6 core components/entities** of the system, which are enough to solve the actual problem from end to end (request and response).
     - Map **features → modules**
     - Define micro-services based on features/APIs (e.g. which micro-service should handle request and reply with a response)
     - Sketch the **main components + connections**